-This module introduces a few of the major milestones in global health and development, including the Millennium Development Goals (MDGs) and Sustainable Development Goals (SDGs), and the growing movement toward Universal Health Coverage, and how they relate to your role as dental providers, as well as the oral health of your patients.
+This module introduces a few of the major milestones in global health and development, including the Millennium Development Goals (MDGs) and Sustainable Development Goals (SDGs), and the growing movement toward Universal Health Coverage.

 While there are numerous resources and references available about these topics, for the purpose of this module, we have curated a small sample of high quality resources to support the learning outcomes.
-We encourage you to explore the literature further, beyond what is contained in this module.
-I also encourage you to visit the project website so you can see the full citations and graphic sources as well as references and additional resources that support this module.
+We encourage learners (and educators) to explore the literature further, beyond what is contained in this module.